mreel/TiboLoete/projects/cobra_cadence/cobra_cadence.md

 † I used the conductors from some ethernet cable I had laying around, worked great

 ### Component considerations
-I was on a very tight budget for this build, because of this I used parts I had laying around as much as possible^[My other, used-to-be 75%+10 macro keys board, the keebio sinc, now is more like a 55% from removing 36 switches].
+I was on a very tight budget for this build, because of this I used parts I had laying around as much as possible[^1].
 I bought some stuff I didn't end up needing, in the end, the only things I bought new and used for this project were the microcontrollers and diodes.
 The controller was chosen for it's compactness, price, and most importantly, it's compatibility with both KMK and ZMK.
 Originally this was supposed to be a wireless build, but I realized a non wireless build was difficult enough with my current skillset.
-At the same time, I wanted to give KMK a try, since I'm pretty comfortable in python, and I never got comfortable using `c` for qmk^[I didn't want to give up compatability with ZMK in case I didn't like KMK, or if I wanted to convert it to a wireless board later].
+At the same time, I wanted to give KMK a try, since I'm pretty comfortable in python, and I never got comfortable using `c` for qmk[^2].

 <!--
 - reddit post: summary and pictures